Domingo Germán's perfect game: Game

-Germán threw 99 pitches (thereby making it a Maddux), including 51 curveballs.
+Germán threw 99 pitches, including 51 curveballs.
 He struck out nine batters.
 Yankees catcher Kyle Higashioka, who had also caught a no-hitter thrown by Corey Kluber in 2021, said after the game, "I was a passenger for this one ...
 Domingo was definitely driving the ship."
 The New York Yankees scored 11 runs, surpassing the 10 runs scored by the San Francisco Giants in Matt Cain's perfect game in 2012 for the most run support ever in a perfect game.
 The game ended as Esteury Ruiz grounded to third baseman Josh Donaldson, who threw to first baseman Anthony Rizzo to record the final out.

 Germán recorded his 500th career strikeout during the game.
 It was the fourth perfect game in Yankees history, after games thrown by Don Larsen in 1956, David Wells in 1998, and David Cone in 1999.
 As the Yankees would fail to make the postseason in 2023, it marked the first time a Yankees pitcher threw a perfect game and they didn't proceed to win the World Series.
 It was the first perfect game in MLB since Félix Hernández's perfect game on August 15, 2012, the first since the implementation of the pitch clock, and the first thrown by a pitcher from the Dominican Republic.

 There were 12,479 fans in attendance for the game at Oakland Coliseum, with many fans favoring the Yankees.
 The game was televised locally on the YES Network and NBC Sports California.
 Dallas Braden, a former Athletics pitcher who pitched a perfect game in 2010, was the Athletics' color commentator on NBC Sports California.
 Ryan Ruocco, substituting for Michael Kay, called the game on the YES Network, while Justin Shackil, substituting for John Sterling, called the play-by-play on WFAN.